-Once you complete your GAC course work, please complete the GAC Verification Form (Appendix A) and email it to HETM Grad Coordinator to submit it to TGS.
-After verification, your certificate will show up on your transcript.
+Once you complete your course work, please complete the GAC Verification Form and email it to the Graduate Coordinator to have your certificate shown up on your transcript.

 Important Notes

 - Form must be submitted to the Toulouse Graduate School no later than 1 week after the last class day of the semester the certificate is to be awarded. - Per the UNT Catalog, all of the course work must be completed, and the certificate awarded within four years of the date of the first course.
 Transfer credit from other institutions cannot be applied to the graduate academic certificate.
 Graduate academic certificates are posted to the UNT transcript. - Students must have at least a 3.0 cumulative GPA in the semester the certificate is to be awarded. - It is the responsibility of the student to provide correct permanent and present mailing address information at all times and on all documents at the university.
 Any student who changes his or her mailing address must notify the UNT Registrar's Office immediately.